 I think Springsteen has to know because Christie was public with it.

-Christie had he had he was, in fact, not only did Christie have no compunction, he was proud to tell people that he talked to Springsteen.
+Christie had, he had, he was, in fact, not only did Christie have no compunction, he was proud to tell people that he talked to Springsteen.

-Now you think about that however you wish, but the fact is, it was a big deal to Christie.
+Now, you think about that however you wish, but the fact is, it was a big deal to Christie.

-It's a big deal that Springsteen and here are both Jersey guys.
+It's a big deal that Springsteen, and here are both Jersey guys.

 It was a big deal that Obama got Springsteen on the phone from Air Force One.

-Christie thinking, man, this is great.
+And Christie thinking, man, this is great.

-We're gonna fix New Jersey back up.
+We're going to fix New Jersey backup.

 And this thing comes, and Christie has publicly said he didn't have anything to do with it.

-That is really you talk about low rent character.
+That is really, you talk about low-rent character.

-It's great to have you on the program.
+Okay, Laura in southern Illinois, it's great to have you on the program.

 Hi.